cpwood/Pico-Go-Web/content/docs/help/why.md

 ## Differences to Pymakr

-At the time of writing, the main changes from the original Pymakr project are:
+Pico-Go now differs substantially to Pymakr:

 * Communication is via serial port only since there is no Wifi capability on the Pico;
-* File hash checks have been removed;
 * A new command has been added to the Command Palette allowing a user to delete all files and directories from their Pico board;
+* Pico Pin Map is now available from the Command Palette;
 * Documentation has been comprehensively updated, corrected and pruned;
-* Robustness around serial port integration has been improved;
 * Supports a wider range of platforms, including Linux ARM64 and Apple Silicon;
-* Provides auto-completion and intellisense out-of-the-box.
+* Provides auto-completion and intellisense out-of-the-box;
+* Complete refactor of codebase, moving from callbacks to `async`-`await` wherever possible, removing redundant code and rewriting the serial comms code significantly.